antoinemartin/antoinemartin.github.com/content/posts/debugging-a-failing-openstack-image.md

 date: 2023-01-13
 slug: 2023/01/13/debugging-a-failing-openstack-image
 description: |
-  How to debug locally on a windows machine an Openstack image
+    How to debug locally on a windows machine an OpenStack image
 Categories:
     - Devops
 tags:
     - Openstack
     - cloud-init
     - hyper-v
     - wsl
     - windows
 toc:
     enable: true
 ---

 ## The problem